Section 94 and 94A Development Contributions Plans

-Strathfield Council has two Development Contributions Plans.
-They apply to all land within the Strathfield local government area.
+Strathfield Council has two (2) Development Contributions Plans.
+They apply to all land within the Strathfield Local Government Area:

-- Strathfield s94A Indirect Development Contributions Plan (3 September 2010)
+- Section 94A Indirect Development Contributions Plan (3 September 2010)

 Section 94 of the Environmental Planning and Assessment Act 1979 (EP&A Act) enables councils to levy contributions to fund additional or upgrade public facilities and infrastructure (eg. Local and major parks, road and traffic improvements and community facilities) resulting from the increased demands of new population created by development.
 The Strathfield s94 Direct Contributions Plan 2010-2030 (2) provides the administrative framework for this process.